H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # Update Log
+[05/22/2023]
+- Implemented a real UI.
+- Added a much eaiser and straightforward creation system.
+- Fixed name not showing on the webhook.

 [05/20/2023]
 - Fixed discord api handler to block DDOS attacks.
 - Updated the file handling and api system.